motoishmz/ofxShadow/README.md

 ofxShadow
 =========

-simple shader for drawing shadows on floor
+(spin-off addon from RAM Project) simple shader for drawing shadows on floor